-Focaccia is a standard bread in the homes of Italian’s living in the Pulgia area of Italy.
-Here in the heel of the boot of Italy, Focaccia bread is made fresh every few days and used as a snack, with meal or sliced and stuffed to make delicious sandwiches.
+Focaccia is a standard bread in the homes of many Italians.
+We learned this when we stayed in Puglia, which is in the “heel of the boot” of Italy.
+Here, focaccia bread is made fresh every few days and used as a snack, with meal or sliced and stuffed to make delicious sandwiches.

 Pin or bookmark this recipe for later!

 One of our favorites is potato facaccia bread.
 Mashed potatoes are incorporated with the flour, resulting in a light, fluffy and moist bread.
 The potato starches actually react with the wheat starches chemically.
 This reaction results in a lighter dough which can hold more moisture, and less rising time.

 Our version uses lots of olive oil, which is a common technique in Puglia.
 The estra oil enhances moistness, and also allows it to get crispy on the outside and stay nice and soft in the middle when toasted or grilled.

 You can add your favorite ingredient to this basic recipe, making a rosemary or onion faccacia.
 Or, enjoy it plain and piping hot from the oven.